EMMA-Group/LoewnerMajorant/README.md

 [1] "Construction of a class of sharp Löwner majorants for a set of symmetric matrices"

 by Mauricio Fernández and Felix Fritzen.
-The programs have been written in MATLAB.
+The programs have been written in Matlab.
 The content is organized as follows:

 * source: Matlab functions
 * examples: demonstration examples as presented in [1]